Northlake Mall (Atlanta): Tucker Northlake CID Master Plan Study (2015)

 The Tucker-Northlake Community Improvement District (CID) completed its Master Plan for the Tucker and Northlake area in 2015 - serving as the road map for transportation improvements and land use modifications.

 Northlake's regional commercial and industrial centers are to be developed into mixed use, walkable destinations.

-Plans remains in the works to turn the mall into a mixed-use office, medical and retail/restaurant complex.
+Plans remain in the works to turn the mall into a mixed-use office, medical and retail/restaurant complex.